Fort Lauderdale Alimony Lawyers

 Accounting for the Possibility of Alimony

 Alimony is the least predictable aspect of divorce.
 Judges have wide latitude in determining whether financial support is merited in your case.
 Even with 20 years of experience as Florida divorce attorneys, we cannot say for sure whether alimony will be awarded or its amount and duration.
 However, Curtis R Cowan, a Fort Lauderdale alimony lawyer can give a fair idea based on your circumstances, and help you plan for whichever way the court may rule or assist you in resolving the issue by agreement.

-The Family Law Department of KO Lawyers in Fort Lauderdale represents divorcing men and women throughout Broward County and South Palm Beach County.
-Contact our Fort Lauderdale alimony lawyers by calling our office at (954) 525-4100 to discuss the unique factors in your marital property division.
-We are board-certified marital and family lawyers and a certified mediators, and have represented clients of all economic strata.
+Curtis R. Cowan, P.A., in Fort Lauderdale, represents divorcing men and women throughout Broward County and South Palm Beach County.
+Contact our Fort Lauderdale alimony lawyers by calling our office at (954) 953-2575 to discuss the unique factors in your marital property division.
+Curtis R. Cowan is a board-certified marital and family lawyer and a certified mediator, and have represented clients of all economic strata.

 Alimony — A Wildcard in Divorce